joaqim/de-nixos-config/.new-installs/README.md

          step 3.1).
       2. Change `users.users` elements to have the users you want, including those from your choice in step 3.6 (if any).
       3. Change `system.stateVersion` to the NixOS release that you are installing.
+This must be the same as the NixOS version of the Installer that you chose in step 0, which is probably different than the version in my file (which was from when I installed in the past) and will probably be different than the example in the diff below (which was from when I wrote this).
+E.g. if you are reading this within 6 months after 2099-06 then you probably chose NixOS release version `99.05` and so should change it to that, but if for some reason you chose an old, or an unstable future, version then change it to that instead.
       4. Optional: Change anything else you want to be different from my choices.
 (See the [NixOS documentation](https://nixos.org/learn.html), especially [Part